adhil5108/adhil5108/README.md

 ---

 ## 📌 Projects
-Here are some of the projects I've been working on — full-stack apps, Java practice, and learning experiments.
+I’ve been building full-stack apps, backend-focused projects, and experiments to sharpen my architecture & testing skills.
-Check out the pinned repositories below! ⬇️
+Check out the pinned repositories below to see what I’ve been up to! ⬇️

 ---